pjmidgard/Spring-155/README.md

 7+25=32 bits.

-This Quantum program is for Quantum Supercomputers 4000 cubits
+This Quantum program is for Quantum Supercomputers 4000 cubits.